On the Beer index of convexity and its variants: Bounding the mutual visibility in the plane

 A \emph{diagonal} of a set $S\subseteq\bbR^2$ is a line segment contained in $S$ that is not a proper subset of any other line segment contained in~$S$.
 Clearly, if $S$ is open, then every diagonal of $S$ is an open line segment.
-It is easy to see that the root of a rooted set is a diagonal.
+It is easy to see that the root of a rooted set $R$ is a diagonal of~$R$.

 The following lemma allows us to use a diagonal to split a bounded open simply connected subset of $\bbR^2$ into two rooted sets.
-It is intuitively clear, and its formal proof is deferred to Appendix~\ref{appen-cutting}\@.
+It is intuitively clear, and its formal proof is postponed to Section \ref{ssec:cutting}.